fatma-ahme/Titanic-/README.md

 # Titanic-Analysis

 ## OverViwe:
-  **Comprehensive Dashboard visualizing the data of the Titanic's passengers.**
-  **This dashboard was designed to offer insights into survival rates, socio-economic factors, and much more.**
+  **Comprehensive Dashboard visualizing the data of the Titanic's passengers,** **This dashboard was designed to offer insights into survival rates, socio-economic factors.**

 ## Tools:
 **Power BI:**